 The visit to the Borghese Gallery is included in the Roma Pass tourist card, which includes a flat rate for access to the major attractions.
 With it, you will save a lot of money on individual museum tickets and a lot of time in queues.

-Rome is one of the most touristic capitals and with more points of interest in the world, so if you are going to spend several days in the city and want to visit most of its wonders without dying in the attempt I advise you to get a Roma Pass without hesitation.
-You can check what it consists of and how to get it in this other article I have written on Rome Pass and other passes.
+Rome is one of the most touristy capitals and with more points of interest in the world, so if you are going to spend several days in the city and want to visit most of its wonders without dying in the attempt I advise you to get a Roma Pass without hesitation.
+You can check what it is and how to get it in this other article I have written on Rome Pass and other passes.

 Galleria Borghese opening hours

 The Borghese Gallery can be visited from Tuesday to Sunday from 8:30 am to 7:30 pm.
 In addition, the museum is open every day of the year except Mondays and on January 1 and December 25.

 If you can, try to avoid the most crowded days in order to visit the gallery more comfortably, usually on weekends at noon.